How to Start a Clothing Business in India: Step-by-Step

 Step 7: Build Your Brand Identity

-Choose a name that reflects your target market and is easy to pronounce in multiple languages.
+- Choose a name that reflects your target market and is easy to pronounce in multiple languages.
 Avoid complex English words for mass-market brands.
-You can get a trademark registration on your brand name to strengthen your brand identity.
+You can also apply for trademark registration to legally protect your brand name and strengthen your brand identity.

 Step 8: Set Up Your Sales Channels